 If you are planning an outdoor wedding - you will have one of the most magical days of your life - it will feel spiritual and natural and will look absolutely stunning.
-But like any engaged couple - especially in the UK , where our climate is changeable - you may be apprehensive about the weather and the impact it may have on your big day.
+But like any engaged couple - especially in the UK , where our climate is changeable - you may be apprehensive about having a rainy wedding but let's embrace rainy day weddings and enjoy them!

 Here are 10 top tips to make your outdoor wedding weather-proof and enjoyable:

 1. Watch the forecast & communicate with your guests

 Let your wedding guests know on the invitation, that it is an outdoor venue - so they can be prepared well in advance for any eventuality.
 If you want them to bring umbrellas and wellies if the conditions get challenging - let them know early.

 Use your wedding website, social media or email to announce the weather forecast the week of the wedding - this way, guests can make any last minute outfit changes and have their wet weather gear to hand if necessary.

 If there is rain forecast before the wedding ceremony - have tarpaulins to hand which can be draped over the chairs and removed just before everyone arrives - check with the venue if they will do this, if not, this could be a job for the Best Man to organise.

 If there are showers predicted on the day you may want to source hay to cover any muddy areas and have umbrellas to hand to protect everyone if you don’t have an alternative covered area.